When The Unexpected Strikes

-Article written by Guy Barlow (Director, Industry Strategy, Oracle) and appeared on the Oracle EPPM Blog.
+Article written by Krista Lambert (Director, Engineering & Construction Strategy, Oracle Primavera) and appeared on the Oracle EPPM Blog.

 In September 2015, the US government pledged US$160 million in new funding as part of a sprawling smart cities initiative.
 It came on the heels of new commitments for new infrastructure projects throughout the world, including China’s announcement that it will spend US$1.1 trillion dollars for roads, bridges, and other resources in the years ahead.
 In the following interview, Oracle Director, Industry Strategy and Business Development for Oracle’s Primavera P6 Enterprise Project Portfolio Management Guy Barlow explains how public sector agencies throughout the world can derive the most value from large-scale infrastructure investments while mitigating risk.